Venison Steak Recipe

 Place 1-tablespoon butter

-into heavy saucepan.
+into a heavy saucepan.

 Gradually add flour while stirring.